 The Disney Wonder also features 877 cabins and 11 decks.
 It set sail on August 15, 1999 with its godmother being Tinker Bell, the fictional character from Peter Pan.

 The Disney Dream and the Disney Fantasy both features 1,250 cabins and 14 decks.

 The Disney Dream made its debut on January 26, 2011, christened by actress and singer Jennifer Hudson, while the Disney Fantasy set sail on March 31, 2012, christened by actress and singer Mariah Carey.

 4. Holland America Line

 Holland America Line is owned by the Carnival Corporation.
 The cruise line often hosts cruise organized by LGBT travel companies.

-One, the Atlantis Events, is the largest gay and lesbian tour operator in the world, hosting over 25,000 guests annually on all-gay cruises and gay resort vacations
+One, Atlantis Events, is the largest gay and lesbian tour operator in the world, hosting over 25,000 guests annually on all-gay cruises and gay resort vacations.

-Another, RSVP Vacations, is a cruise agency that provides cruise ship gay and lesbian vacations.
+Another, RSVP Vacations, is a gay-friendly cruise agency that provides cruise ship gay and lesbian vacations.